 All returned checks will be turned over to a collection agency and are subject to a $25 handling charge in addition to any collection costs.

 WITHDRAWALS & REFUNDS

-Players who withdraw from a tournament prior to the close of Registration (typically 8 days prior to the first round of the event) will receive a full refund, minus a service charge of $10.
-Players who withdraw after the close of Registration but prior to posting of Final Pairings (typically 3 days prior to the first round of the event) will receive a full refund, minus a service charge of $25.
-Players who withdraw after the posting of Final Pairings but prior to the first day of the event will receive a full refund, minus a service charge of $50.
+Players who withdraw from a tournament before the close of regular Registration (typically 8 days prior to the first round of the event) will receive a full refund, minus a service charge of $10.
+Players who withdraw after Preliminary Pairings have been posted, but before the posting of Final Pairings (which is typically 3 days prior to the first round of the event) will receive a full refund, minus a service charge of $25.
+Players who withdraw after the posting of Final Pairings but prior to the first official tee time of the event will receive a full refund, minus a service charge of $50.
 Players that do not show up for their tee time, are disqualified, or who otherwise withdraw on the first day of the tournament will not receive a refund.
 In cases of sickness, injury, or family emergency, a player may petition for a full refund, minus a $25 service charge.
 No refunds will be granted for injury or illness sustained at the course during the days of the tournament.

-ALL withdrawals must be received in writing, either by email (firstname.lastname@example.org) or fax (562-570-1274) in order to qualify for a refund.
-The time stamp of the email or fax will be used to determine the amount of refund due, if any, per the policy delineated in the previous paragraph.
+ALL withdrawals must be received via email (email@example.com) in order to qualify for a refund.
+The time stamp of the email will be used to determine the amount of refund due, if any, per the policy delineated in the previous paragraph.
 Withdrawals attempted by calling the Long Beach Golf Festival office and leaving a voicemail will not be considered valid.